Price graphs: Utilizing the structural information of financial time series for stock prediction: Experiments

 \subsection{Parameter settings}

 To prevent data snooping, experiment data sets are strictly split according to the sample dates.
 For example, we use the data from Jan.
 2010 to Dec.
-2018 as the training and validation sets and the rest as the test set, which includes the whole year of 2019.
+2018 as the training and validation sets and the rest as the test set, which includes the whole year of 2019 \footnote{We also test our framework on CSI-300 across 2015 to further inspect its capability under extreme market environment, stable and competitive performances still can be obtained by our proposed framework.}.
 During the training process, 70\% samples are randomly selected as the training set and the remaining 30\% of the samples as the validation set to take full advantage of the historical information.
 For each stock, we take the historical information with a window size of 20 days \citep{qin2017dual, feng2019enhancing} to predict the price trend of the next day.
 The target of our experiments is defined as follows:

 where $p^c_t$ is the stock closing price at time $t$.
 Furthermore, in the experiment, the test period is set to a three-month sliding window; thus, 4 test periods are obtained from the test set in 2019 and sequentially denoted as 2019(S1), 2019(S2), 2019(S3) and 2019(S4).
 The details of our datasets are listed in Table \ref{tab:data_des}.
-In summary, our training/validation set has more than half a million samples and is almost balanced.
+In summary, our training/validation set has more than a half million samples and is almost balanced.
 In addition, we have 72,545 samples in total for the test set, and each test period has more than 10,000 samples.
 We evaluate the prediction performance with the accuracy metric and employ binary cross entropy \citep{de2005tutorial} to measure the loss between $\hat{y}$ and $y$.